isamu-isozaki/neuroflow-challenge/README.md

 mood ratings, a 3-day streak will apply to the March 3rd rating and the streak will reset to a 1-day streak for the March 5th rating.

-- [ ] To the mood table add a streak column
+- [x] To the mood table add a streak column
-- [ ] When mood is posted, and streak is 0, set streak to 1.
+- [x] When mood is posted, and streak is 0, set streak to 1.
 Otherwise, if there was a mood one day ago, add 1 to the streak and save it.
-- [ ] Modify the get endpoint if necessary
+- [ ] Have ui

 # Known issues
 1.